This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Fairmont Banff Springs Hotel
+2. Admire Fairmont Banff Springs Hotel

 There was a roundabout outside the entry with a statue of a man in the centre.
 I followed the signs and the footpath that took me back to Banff Avenue.
 I turned around before the path curved and the hotel disappeared to capture the entire premise, backdropped by the Rockies.
-Fairytale much?
+Fairytale, much?

-It is about a kilometre away from the town’s centre.
+It’s about a kilometre away from the town’s centre.
 Just make sure you cross the Bow River Bridge once more.
 I walked back along the bridge on the opposite path to when I crossed, for a different mountain and river perspective.

 There is also a square, which I think was aptly named Banff Avenue Square, right in the middle of town.
 I sat there one afternoon to write and people watch.
 I love being able to just sit and soak up some Vitamin D without burning, which is a rarity in Australia.
 My view was away from the street, looking at a snowy mountain I had probably taken a hundred photos of earlier that day.
 The crisp breeze was blowing a Canadian flag and all I could hear was the sound of a passing car sometimes, or the trot of a horse pulling a carriage.
 A group of smartly dressed friends walk past, making me think there must have been a wedding occurring somewhere close by.
 What a perfect day for a wedding.

-Banff Upper Hot Springs
+5. Visit Banff Upper Hot Springs